-5. Example: Design of 8 Story 3 Bay Planar Frame
+5.4 Example: Design of 8 Story 3 Bay Planar Frame

-Prof. Richard Balling applied Branch and Bound to the design of a 2D structure.
+Prof. Richard Balling applied Branch and Bound to the design of a 2D structure, given in Fig. 5.3.
 The objective was to minimize weight, subject to AISC combined stress constraints.

-Fig. 4.3 Schematic of eight story 2D frame, and graph showing band of possible discrete values.
+Fig. 5.3 Schematic of eight story 2D frame, and graph showing band of possible discrete values.